-4.1.8.
+4.1.9.
 Weather Bureau Army Navy (WBAN)

-This is a station identification system rather than a true weather or climate network.
-Stations identified with WBAN are largely historical stations that reported meteorological observations on the WBAN weather observation forms that were common during the early and middle parts of the 20th Century.
-The use of WBAN numbers to identify stations was one of the first attempts in the U.S. to use a coordinated station numbering scheme between several weather station networks, such as the SAO and COOP networks.
+Some stations are identified in this report as WBAN stations.
+This is a station identification system rather than a true weather/climate network.
+Stations identified with WBAN are largely historical stations that reported meteorological observations on the WBAN weather observation forms that were common during the early and middle parts of the twentieth century.
+The use of WBAN numbers to identify stations was one of the first attempts in the U.S. to use a coordinated station numbering scheme between several weather station networks, such as the COOP and SAO networks.

-4.1.9.
+4.1.10.
 Other Networks